jgrebol/ESIpy/MCI_TIMINGS.md

 # MCI TIMINGS

+> This page is under construction, and thus the results should not be taken as a direct reference.

 The ESIpy code provides an improved algorithm for the generation of permutations in the MCI calculation.
 ESI-3D used a Nested Summation Symbol (NSS) to compute all the ring connectivities.
 In ESIpy, two separate algorithms are used: **S** and **M**.
 Both algorithms only generate the (n-1)!/2 permutations of a given n-lenghted list for non-symmetric AOMs and (n-1)! for symmetric AOMs (i.e., Mulliken).